frucci/pretrained-italian-word2vec-emb/README.md

 In this repository you can easily download (a not so light version of) a pre-trained 300-dimensional word vectors model (trained using word2vec) for Italian.

 Vectors are trained using almost 24 milion of unique sentences, collected during the last year, enconding almost 110K different words.
+Words with occurences lower than 50 have been removed from the training.
 It's possible to see also extra-italian language words inside the vocabulary.
 This is because original texts may contain some foreign sentences.
 I hope you will find my job useful for your purpose as well.